snakevil-archive/snakevil.github.io/2013-04-12-check-php-extensions-in-composer.md

      [exec] Your requirements could not be resolved to an installable set of packages.
      [exec]
      [exec]   Problem 1
-     [exec]     - The requested PHP extension ext-pdo-mysql * is missing from your system.
+     [exec]     - The requested PHP extension ext-pdo_mysql * is missing from your system.
      [exec]

 BUILD FAILED